Khairagarh-Chhuikhadan-Gandai district

-Khairagarh-Chhuikhadan-Gandai district is a district of the central Indian state of Chhattisgarh.
+Khairagarh-Chhuikhadan-Gandai district is a district in the central Indian state of Chhattisgarh which consists of three cities, Khairagarh, Chhuikhadan and Gandai.
 It was carved out of Rajnandgaon in 2022.
+It is the 31st district of the state inaugurated by chief minister Bhupesh Baghel.

+Geography

+The district lies on central-west of Chhattisgarh state.
+It is surrounded by district Kabirdham on the north, districts Durg and Bemetara on the east, district Rajnandgaon on the south and district Balaghat of Madhya Pradesh on the west.

+Transport

+Bus transport

+The main bus stands are situated in Khairagarh and Chhuikhadan city.
+The district is connected by State highway SH5 (559.6 km long) between Shahdol in Madhya Pradesh - Pandaria - Kawardha - Khairagarh - Chhuikhadan - Rajnandgaon - Antagarh - Geedam - Bailadila - Bhadrachalam in Andhra Pradesh and SH22 (127.22 km long) between Abhanpur - Patan - Durg - Jalbandha - Khairagarh - Lanji in Madhya Pradesh.
+It also has connectivity to Raipur, Bemetara, Balaghat, Gondia, Nagpur and many more.
+The nearest airport of the district is Swami Vivekananda Airport, Raipur 103.6 km (via National Highway 53) away.

 Demographics

-At the time of the 2011 census, Khairagarh-Chhuikhadan-Gandai district had a population of 368,444.
-Khairagarh-Chhuikhadan-Gandai district has a sex ratio of 1018 females to 1000 males.
-11.65% of the population lives in urban areas.
+At the time of the 2011 census, Khairagarh-Chhuikhadan-Gandai district had a population of 368,444, of which 42,935 (11.65%) live in urban areas.
+55,458 (15.05%) were under 6 years of age.
+Khairagarh-Chhuikhadan-Gandai district has a literacy rate of 70.01% and a sex ratio of 1018 females to 1000 males.
 Scheduled Castes and Scheduled Tribes make up 40,119 (10.89%) and 50,801 (13.79%) of the population respectively.

 At the time of the 2011 Census of India, 93.97% of the population in the district spoke Chhattisgarhi, 2.97% Hindi and 2.21% Gondi as their first language.